-BEST Magic Show San Francisco California 2019
+BEST Magic Shows San Francisco California 2019

 San Francisco has a rich history and is famous for so many reasons.
 The Golden Gate bridge, its hilly streets, Alcatraz and its Chinatown are just a few of the reasons why San Francisco is a world-class travel destination.
 And if you happen to be a magic fan, then you'll be happy to know that there are plenty of opportunities to catch some magic.
 The fog alone will magically make things disappear and reappear!
 If you are seeking something with a little (or a lot) more entertainment value, many talented performers grace the Bay Area with their magic skills.
 There are weekly and monthly shows, dinner shows and variety shows.
-Explore the magicians on our list and you are sure to find something that will make for a great date night, birthday celebration or a fun time with friends.
+Explore the SF magic shows on our list and you are sure to find something that will make for a great date night, birthday celebration or a fun time with friends.

-CURRENT Magic Shows in San Francisco, CA
+CURRENT San Francisco Magic Shows

 The Embarcadero and Broadway, San Francisco